Bridge to Success

 • Courses

-Students will enroll in one of three available courses meeting a requirement for graduation.
-The program theme for the summer of 2025 is "Discovering the Power of Your Voice" and students will be asked to rank their course preferences.
-We will do the best we can to place everyone in their first choice, but we also need to balance the number of students in each section so we cannot guarantee that you will receive your first choice.
-However, all three of the courses are interesting and each of them satisfies one unit of coursework towards graduation.
+Students will enroll in one of two available courses meeting a requirement for graduation.
+The program theme for the summer of 2026 is "Learning in Motion" and students will be asked to rank their course preference with one of the two choices offered.
+While we will do the best we can to place everyone in their first choice, we also must balance the number of students in each section so we cannot guarantee that you will receive your first choice.
+However, both courses are interesting and satisfy one unit of coursework towards graduation.

 • What You Will Need for the Program

 • A computer.
-You will need to be able to access email, BannerWeb, Blackboard, Zoom, and the University library Written assignments will typically be completed either in Microsoft Word or Google Docs and submitted electronically to professors.
-If you require a computer or help accessing high speed internet, please see this link.
+You will need to be able to access email, BannerWeb, Blackboard, and Zoom.
+If you require a computer or help accessing high speed internet, please let the BTS director know as soon as possible.

 • A university email account.

-• All course books will be handed to you during move-in on June 22.
+• Your One Card and any course text books will be handed to you during move-in on June 21.

 • Successful completion of the Bridge to Success Program will require approximately 30-40 hours of work per week reading, taking notes, participating in class discussions, and completing all assignments.
 Be prepared with a willingness to learn, think, and grow together.